-How good are Remitly exchange rates?
+How reasonable are Remitly exchange rates?

 The fee varies depending on the recipient country and the delivery speed you choose, but generally, rates, fees and other charges are very reasonable.

-Remitly is a suitable, low cost option for anyone wanting to send money to family and friends back home in less developed countries.
+Remitly is a suitable, low-cost option for anyone wanting to send money to family and friends back home in less developed countries.